Lessons from pendulums: A design comparison of three lab activities: Three Versions of the Pendulum Labs

 At the beginning of the second lab session, students compute t' values for their data and are then asked about “reasonable next steps or new questions based on your set of t' values?”
-The main focus of the second lab session is pushing models to their limits.
-As in the first session, groups can choose between two options, “reducing uncertainty” or “pushing on assumptions.”
+The main focus of the second lab session is pushing models to their limits, and they are expected to use t' to help them in that work.
+As in the first session, groups can choose between two options; the two options this week are “reducing uncertainty” or “pushing on assumptions.”
 In both cases, students must explain how their task helps test the limits of the model and better understand the physical phenomenon.
-Groups generate ideas for possible experiments and then must “systematically test multiple measurement methods” for their chosen task.
+All groups generate ideas for possible experiments and then must “systematically test multiple measurement methods” for their chosen task.

 The instructions also prompt groups to consult and collaborate with other groups.
 First, when groups are generating ideas for possible experiments, the instructions suggest that students consult other groups.
 Then, once groups have conducted their systematic tests, the instructions direct students to find another group who chose the other task option and to exchange results with them.
 This exchange and collaborative discussion forms the basis for yet another round of iterating and improving their experimental design.
 A desired outcome of these activities, and of the first lab session as well, is that students use their ideas, data, and tools to make decisions about their experiment and to construct knowledge about the physical phenomenon.